mguideng/mguideng.github.io/_posts/2018-08-01-rvesting-glassdoor.md

 We see that the code contains the **Summary** text "Engineer", along with its tags (indicated by the angle brackets).
 The tag's attributes are specified by `<...class=reviewLink.><span class= "summary ">&#034;Engineer&#034;</span>`, where the particular `<span>` tag has a class attribute with a value of `summary` nested within another class attribute of `reviewLink`.

 I just confused myself honestly.
-Luckily I can rely on the [SelectorGadget](https://selectorgadget.com) tool to identify the CSS class names for me.
+Luckily, I can rely on the [SelectorGadget](https://selectorgadget.com) tool to identify the CSS class names for me.
 This tool compliments the use of the `rvest` package and both are created by R expert Hadley Wickam.
 Using these two allowed me to perform the web scraping in R. Make sure to check out how they work together [here](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html) because it will do a better job at explaining this process.
 Go ahead!

 ![](https://raw.githubusercontent.com/mguideng/mguideng.github.io/master/img/2018-08-01_files/gd-cat.gif)